Injection Measurement Vial & Carburetor Maintenance

-If you have purchased a set of restored/remanufactured carburetors, injection
+If you have recently purchased a set of restored/remanufactured carburetors,

-and float levels are set.
-The throats have been synchronized for air flow.
-So
+injection and float levels are set.
+The throats have been synchronized for air

 All mechanical parts, including carburetors, need maintenance.
 Eventually you

-on your engine every year, shafts, springs, etc should be checked for wear,
+miles on your engine every year, shafts, springs, etc should be checked for

 Zenith Solex

-If you are wondering about your carburetor's performance, refer to our
+If you are wondering about your carburetor's performance, give us a call

 Carburetor maintenance requires a few specific tools:

-The short stubby slotted screwdriver for adjusting jets
+The short stubby slotted screwdriver for adjusting jets, various

 The Unisyn or (preferably) the Synchrometer